MovingBlocks/Terasology/README.markdown

 *  To run from the command line: `gradlew run`
 *  For more tasks: `gradlew tasks`

-You may also need to tweak IDE settings further for your convenience.
+You may also need to tweak IDE settings further for your convenience, in particular for Eclipse.
 See [Dev Setup](https://github.com/MovingBlocks/Terasology/wiki/Dev-Setup) in our wiki for more details.

 Note that by default stored data (config, saves, etc) is sent to a user profile directory like Saved Games under Windows, even when running from source.
 Add `-homedir` to a run configuration to use the project dir instead.

+Running from source uses the local directory for everything.
+If you want to pull down the source code for a module you can easily do so via Gradle:

+* `gradlew fetchModuleSample`
+* `gradlew idea`

+This fetches the module source for the "Sample" module and the second command fetches any dependencies and updates the IntelliJ project structure so you can see it as a module.
+Likewise for Eclipse or any other setup you should run any one `gradlew` command to make sure the new module's dependencies have been fetched as well.
+See [Codebase Structure](https://github.com/MovingBlocks/Terasology/wiki/Codebase-Structure) in the wiki for more.

 Modules
 --------